isipisii/spotifile/README.md

 # Spotifile

-### An app inspired by Britanny Chiang built with NextJS, Next-Auth, TailwindCSS, and Spotify API.
+### An app inspired by Britanny Chiang built with NextJS, Next-Auth, TailwindCSS, RTK and RTK Query, and Spotify API.

 ## Features
 -   [x] User authentication